AIエージェントを「組織」として回す設計思想:12体のサブエージェントとNeon × Prismaタスクボードで作る一人会社のアーキテクチャ

 この4つは、私がCVCで投資チームを標準化したときの方法論とほぼ同じだ。AIだから特別な原則が必要、ということはない。人間の組織が長い時間をかけて見つけてきた答えに、AIならではの強み(24時間稼働・コスト最適化・並列実行)を足す——これが現時点で私の見ている景色だ。

 Version note: Based on operational logs as of May 2026.
-Assumes Claude Code v2.x, Claude Sonnet 4.6 / Haiku 4.5, Next.js 14, Prisma 5, and SQLite.
+Assumes Claude Code v2.x, Claude Sonnet 4.6 / Haiku 4.5, Next.js 14, Prisma 5, Neon serverless Postgres + pgvector 0.7, and Vercel runtime.
 Uses

 .claude/agents/

 I started out as a semiconductor process development engineer and later moved into venture capital as a CVC investor.
 The first thing I ran into when I joined the investment team was that "DD quality standards varied wildly between people."
 When I led the standardization effort over three months, the lesson that stuck was the obvious one: quality is guaranteed by structure, not by individual effort.
 That same realization came back, almost word-for-word, after I spent 500 hours running Claude Code subagents (closer to 1,000 if you count unattended runtime).
-This post is the operational design I arrived at — written at the code and schema level, with nothing hidden.
+This post is the operational design I arrived at — written at the code, schema, and Neon-utilization level, with nothing hidden.

 TL;DR: What You'll Learn